-Safe Withdrawal Rates in 2026: What the Research Really Says
+Safe Withdrawal Rates 2026: What the Research Actually Shows

 The 4% rule has been the gold standard of retirement planning for decades.
 But in 2026, with bond yields still recovering, stock valuations near all-time highs, and people living longer than ever, is 4% still safe?